acoppes/acoppes/site/blog.markdown

     date: 2020-05-26
   - url: https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/
     title: Playing with Starcraft 2 Editor to understand how a good RTS is made
-    excerpt: Explains how we created a GameObject system for Iron Marines inspired in Starcraft2 Editor to make levels logic with events, conditions and actions.
+    excerpt: Explains how we created in Unity a GameObject system for Iron Marines inspired in Starcraft 2 Editor to make levels logic with events, conditions and actions.
     date: 2017-03-27
 ---